LNshuti/hsas/README.md

 ### 5. Non-Functional Requirements
 - The site must load within 2 seconds on average.
-- The login authentication process should take less than 1 second for both Google OAuth and traditional logins.
+- The login authentication process should take less than 1 second.

 ### 6. Wireframes and Visual Design
 - Navigation bar placement.
 - Call-to-action buttons.
 - Content sections for each page.
-- Login page design with Google Sign-In and traditional form.
+- Login page design with Google Sign-In.